stonezhong/webcli/README.md

 </tr>
 <tr>
 <td>OK</td>
-<td>The async action has been completed, all monitoring client against this async action has been woken up</td>
+<td>The action has been completed, all monitoring client against this action has been woken up</td>
 </tr>
 <tr>
 <td>NOT_FOUND</td>
-<td>The async action is not found based on the action ID caller provided.</td>
+<td>The action is not found based on the action ID caller provided.</td>
 </tr>
 <tr>
 <td>ACTION_COMPLETED</td>
-<td>The async action has already been completed</td>
+<td>The action has already been completed</td>
 </tr>
 </tr>
 <tr>